Eudoxis

 They performed in spiked body armor and the drummer's kit included massive, 5 ft 4 in by 24 in stainless steel bass drums.
 Eudoxis are credited as having the longest and loudest bass drums on record.

 The 1991–1992 Open Fire tour featured the light show of Pierre "Metal Monk" Gendron and included songs written for their next album which was never released since Eudoxis disbanded in 1993.
 Deeply rooted in the philosophy of Socrates, the books of Homer, and the psychology of Freud, Sotiri Papafylis' lyrics dealt with the perils of war, torment, insanity, and triumph.
 Rick "Raz" Raczko explored the full potential of the bass guitar as a melodic lead instrument.
 This use of his custom-made graphite neck, five-string bass is exemplified on the introduction of the song "Omnipotent Phantasies" and on their instrumental epic "Reflections of a Lost Past".
 A new generation of Canadian metal bands regard them as musical influences and their releases have become classics treasured by fans and collectors around the world.

 In 2006, Eudoxis were asked to reunite for a large Canadian heavy metal festival but this long-awaited reunion was not to be.
 Mars B. Alexander relocated to Toronto and formed Mars Project in 2004.
 Sotiri Papafylis currently sings and plays blues harmonica with Back Sabbath (a Black Sabbath tribute band).

+In 2018, a compilation CD of their complete recordings entitled The Gathering was released via German label Ragnarök Records.
+In 2023, a reunited Eudoxis released the album Evil God's Fetish which is available on CD and all digital platforms.
+The reformed lineup consisted of vocalist Sotiri Papafylis, drummer J.P.
+Perrault, and founding members Rick "Raz" Raczko and Mark Hill-Anderson.
+Hill-Anderson directed this album's music video "Lies".

 Attack from Above

 Eudoxis' first single, was Attack from Above.
 Only 1000 copies of this vinyl record were pressed.
-This two-song EP, recorded at Lamajeure Studios, Montreal, was released in 1986, one year after their demo and video for the song "Metal Fix" which received regular airplay on MuchMusic's "Power Hour".
+This two-song EP, recorded at Lamajeure Studios, Montreal, was released in 1986, one year after their demo and video for the song "Metal Fix" which received regular airplay on MuchMusic's Power Hour.
 A more polished version of "Metal Fix" appears on side 2.
 Side 1 features the title track "Attack from Above".
 Leiv Arnesen drew on his years of service in the United States Air Force as an Aircraft Armaments Systems Technician (462), in writing the title track.
 It was inspired by those who huddled together in fear in London's many air raid shelters during the Battle of Britain.
 Rick "Raz" Raczko (bass) and Stephane Rioux (drums) founded Eudoxis in 1984 and they appear on this record.
 Original vocalist Leiv Arnesen (Leiv Armageddon) left the band in 1987 and was replaced in 1989 by singer/songwriter Sotiri Papafylis.
 Ronnie Theriault (guitars) was also replaced in 1989 by ex-Axewraith guitarist Mars B. Alexander.